-It may be relevant here to point out three important qualifications on the use of the variable R. First, the accumulated capital stock of research and extension expenditures is explicitly defined for R, because it is considered that the capital stock of R&E expenditures instead of the annual flow of them produce technological knowledge through the research production function (Anderson 1991).
-Second, R is a simple sum of the capital stock of expenditures on research activities and the capital stock of expenditures on extension activities.
-Measuring exclusively the impacts of the capital stock of extension expenditures on agricultural productivity from that of research expenditures is quite ambiguous.
-If extension's role is distinct from that of research, a separate extension variable should be used in the production and hence cost functions.
+It may be relevant here to point out three important qualifications on the use of the variable R. First, the accumulated capital stock of research and extension expenditures is explicitly defined for R, because it is considered that the R&E capital stock instead of its annual flow produce technological knowledge through the research production function (Anderson 1991).
+Second, R is a simple sum of the capital stock of expenditures on research and extension activities.
+Measuring the impact of the capital stock of extension expenditures on agricultural productivity separately from that of research expenditures is quite ambiguous.
+If extension's role is distinct from that of research, a separate extension variable should be used in the production and hence the cost functions.
 Nevertheless, if extension's role can be viewed as improving the quality of labor and other inputs, its effect on productivity can be considered similar to that of research.
 Consequently, it would be difficult to distinguish between the contributions of research and extension.
 The latter case is assumed to be the appropriate situation in the present study.
 Therefore, the capital stocks of research and extension expenditures are combined.
-A third qualification is that since the R&E expenditures in this study do not include the private sector research expenditures, the estimated effects of the capital stock of R&E expenditures on productivity and factor biases would tend to be overestimated.2
+A third qualification is that since the R&E expenditures in this study do not include the private sector research expenditures, the estimated effects of the R&E capital stock on productivity and factor biases would tend to be overestimated.3

-In order to obtain quantitatively the impacts of the capital stock of R&E on the extent and the direction of the bias of technological change, the following translog form is specified for the cost function (4).
+In order to obtain quantitatively the impacts of the R&E capital stock on the extent and the direction of the bias of technological change, the following translog form is specified for the cost function (4).